leonarudo/Lavender-Docs/docs/Item-n-Recipe/Items.md

 </tr>
 <tr>
     <td>PrefabPath</td>
     <td>The path to place where the Item Prefab (InGame Object when dropped) is stored.
-InGame Addressable, AssetBundle or local file path.</td>
+InGame Addressable or LavenderAsset.</td>
 </tr>
 <tr>
     <td>PrefabPathMany</td>